AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/truffle.md

+---
+sidebar_position: 4
+---

 # How to use Truffle to deploy on Shibuya

 ## TL;DR

-This cookbook gives you a basic idea of how to use Truffle and deploy a simple test smart contract on our Shibuya test net.
+This cookbook gives you a basic idea of how to use Truffle and deploy a simple test smart contract on our Shibuya testnet.

 ## What is Truffle?